ssyrota/learning-artifacts/distributed_systems/8_transactions.md

-*Read skew*(or read timing anomaly) - ![read skew](./read_skew.png "Read skew") In the process of transaction record, which it queries may have changed and committed from another transaction, which is not okay if several records have connection.
+*Read skew*(or read timing anomaly) - ![read skew](./read_skew.png "Read skew") In the process of transaction **one record**, which it queries may have changed and committed from another transaction, which is not okay if several records have connection.

 This skew is critical for making backups, analytic queries and integrity checks, transaction correctness.